trilinos/Trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

   target measured in seconds.
 * ``file_size_mb`` is the produced file size of a given build target (i.e. object file, library, or executable) measured in MB.
+* ``Full Project`` are the stats for all of the enabled Trilinos packages.
+* ``<packagei>`` are the build stats for the ``<packagei>`` subdirectory under the base directories ``commonTools`` and ``packages``.
+(These map to Trilinos packages is most cases.)

-This format makes it easy to query and view these statistics directly on CDash using the "Test Output" filter on the ``cdash/queryTests.php`` page.
-(This allows viewing and comparing these statistics across many different compilers, platforms, and build configurations.)
+This output format makes it easy to query and view these statistics directly on CDash using the "Test Output" filter on the ``cdash/queryTests.php`` page.
+(This allows viewing and comparing these statistics across many different compilers, platforms, and build configurations and even across the same builds over days, weeks, and months.)

 The generated ``build_stats.csv`` file contains many other types of useful build stats as well but the above three are some of the more impact-full build statistics.

-To avoid situations where a full rebuild does not occur (e.g. any build target fails) and an old obsolete ``build_stats.csv`` file is hanging aruond, one can cause that file to get deleted on every (re)configure by setting::
+To avoid situations where a full rebuild does not occur (e.g. any build target fails) and an old obsolete ``build_stats.csv`` file is hanging around, one can cause that file to get deleted on every (re)configure by setting::

   -D Trilinos_REMOVE_BUILD_STATS_ON_CONFIGURE=ON

-This will remove the file ``build_stats.csv`` very early in the configure process and therefore will usually rmeove the file even of later configure operations fail.
+This will remove the file ``build_stats.csv`` very early in the configure process and therefore will usually remove the file even of later configure operations fail.

 NOTES: